WEATHER DISCUSSION AND FORECAST

 WWAY FORECAST:

-Tuesday: Increasing cloudiness.
-Not as cold with a high in the upper 40s to near 50.
-Winds west becoming southwest at 5-10 mph.
+Saturday: Sunny skies.
+A beautiful day with a high in the lower 70s.
+Winds west becoming southeast at 5-10 mph.

 -Chief Meteorologist Lee Haywood